DETAILED ACTION

 Uppili fails to teach the fluidized bed reactor is specifically a bubbling fluidized bed reactor.

 Davydov teaches a process for producing olefins from polyolefins containing plastic (paragraph [0002]) in a fluidized bed reactor (paragraph [0019]).
-Davydov further teaches the fluidized bed reactor operates as a dense bubbling bed (paragraph [0027]) at a similar temperature of 600-1100°C (pargraph [0020]) and residence time of 0.5 to 30 seconds.
+Davydov further teaches the fluidized bed reactor operates as a dense bubbling bed (paragraph [0027]) at a similar temperature of 600-1100°C (paragraph [0020]) and similar residence time of 0.5 to 30 seconds.
 Thus, Davydov teaches that it is known to convert plastics to olefins in a bubbling bed fluidized bed reactor when the temperature and residence time are similar to the temperature and residence time of Uppili.

-Therefore, it would have been obvious to one of ordinary skill in the art at the time of the invention to use a bubbling bed fluizied bed reactor in the process of Uppili because Uppili teaches conversion of plastics comprising polyolefins to a product comprising olefins in a fluidized bed reactor, but does not specifically teach the operating regime of the fluidized bed reactor, and Davydov teaches that it is known and suitable to convert polyolefins plastics to olefins at a similar temperature and residence time in a bubbling bed fluidized bed reactor.
+Therefore, it would have been obvious to one of ordinary skill in the art at the time of the invention to use a bubbling bed fluidized bed reactor in the process of Uppili because Uppili teaches conversion of plastics comprising polyolefins to a product comprising olefins in a fluidized bed reactor, but does not specifically teach the operating regime of the fluidized bed reactor, and Davydov teaches that it is known and suitable to convert polyolefins plastics to olefins at a similar temperature and residence time in a bubbling bed fluidized bed reactor.

 With regard to claim 3, Uppili in view of Davydov does not specifically teach the yield of the propylene is at least 15 wt%.
 However, Uppili in view of Davydov teaches a similar gasification process in a similar bubbling bed reactor of a similar plastic feed comprising polyolefins and other polymers at a similar temperature, quenching at a similar temperature, and filtering, and producing a similar product comprising ethylene, propylene, butadiene, aromatics, and other hydrocarbons, as recited above.
 Thus, one of ordinary skill in the art would reasonably expect that the process of Uppili provides a propylene yield of at least 15 wt%, as claimed, absent any evidence to the contrary.